briancline/appdotnet/README.md

 I'm systematically adding more to this library as I get more of the original hacked-up code cleaned up for public consumption (and documented).

-And lo, the hacks were shameful, and were not to be spoken of or whatever.
+And lo, the hacks were shameful, and were not to be spoken of, or whatever.

 ## Requirements